 High Tech Fund

-High Tech Fund is an equipment lease facility.
-It gives your business the opportunity to invest in expensive production equipment when banks and other investors cannot participate yet.
+High Tech Fund is a non-profit equipment lease facility.
+It gives your business the opportunity to invest in expensive production equipment when banks or investors cannot participate yet.
 Entrepreneurs with a strong ambition to grow and expand their production and product development capabilities can apply for financial resources.

 We are open to share thoughts and to discuss collaboration opportunities to improve your ability to grow your business.
 Furthermore, High Tech Fund can participate in co-investments.